This content was last reviewed 24 September 2020.

 Customers and visitors

-- Names, or a ‘lead member’ in the case of a group
+- Names, or a ‘lead member’ in the case of a group of up to six

 - Contact phone number of customer or ‘lead member’